-Two hundred and twenty-three (223) earthquakes were located in the Taranaki region by GeoNet between July 2016 and June 2017 (Figure 5.1).
+Two hundred and fifteen (215) earthquakes were located in the Taranaki region by GeoNet between July 2017 and June 2018 (Figure 5.1).
 This accounts for about 1% of the total number of earthquakes located in New Zealand for the same period.
-The largest event was of M 5.1 on 7 November 20164, located about 25 km west of the summit of Mt Taranaki, at 14 km depth.
-GeoNet received 2019 felt reports for this event.
+The largest event was of magnitude 3.5 on 1 March 2018, located on the southern outskirts of New Plymouth, at 14 km depth.
+GeoNet received 727 felt reports for this event.

-Shallow earthquakes (for the purpose of this report, those with a depth less than 25 km) were concentrated west and north of Mt Taranaki, and north-east of Stratford (Figure 5.1).
-Deep earthquakes (for the purpose of this report, those with a depth greater than 25 km) were mainly located in the Hawera region beneath south-east Taranaki (Figure 5.1).
-Some shallow earthquakes were located beneath south-east Taranaki, but most of these are believed to be aftershock 'ghost quakes' following the November 2016 Kaikoura earthquake.
+Shallow earthquakes (for the purpose of this report, those with a depth less than 50 km) were concentrated west and north of Mt Taranaki, and north-east of Stratford (Figure 5.1).
+Deep earthquakes (for the purpose of this report, those with a depth greater than 50 km) were mainly located in the Hawera region beneath south-east Taranaki (Figure 5.1).

-The depths of earthquakes in Taranaki shallower than 50 km are shown in Figure 5.2A, and Figure 5.2B.
-Most earthquakes west of Mt Taranaki occurred between 5 and 20 km deep, and most east of Mt Taranaki were a little deeper.
+The depths of earthquakes in Taranaki shallower than 50 km are shown in Figures 5.2A and 5.2B.
+Most earthquakes west of Mt Taranaki occurred between 5 and 20 km depth, and most located east of Mt Taranaki were at the deeper end of this range.